VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

 7. Log file gets generated in the script folder with the Run ids and their Start time, you may use these to cross verify the operation in the portal

+**Note:**

+1. Not recommended to run directly on the Production environment

+2. It is tested with limited test cases and volume of runs, validate this in test environment prior to execute in Production.